McElhaney Hall, 102J724-357-2731

 Sociology of Family, Deviance, Sociology of Crime and Delinquency, Research Methods, Statistics, Medical Sociology

-Dr. Alex Heckert is a Professor and Chairperson of Sociology at Indiana University of Pennsylvania.
-He is also Director of Training for the Mid-Atlantic Addiction Research and Training Institute (MARTI).
+Alex Heckert is a professor and former chairperson of Sociology at Indiana University of Pennsylvania.
+He is also director of training for the Mid-Atlantic Addiction Research and Training Institute (MARTI).
 His primary areas of teaching and research interest

 are family sociology, deviance/crime/delinquency, research methods, and medical sociology.
 His scholarship has been quite diverse and includes methodological, as well as conceptual and theoretical contributions.

 Research with Ed Gondolf in the area of family violence has attempted to improve prediction of nonphysical abuse and physical reassault among batterer program participants.
 He and Druann Heckert introduced an integrated typology of deviance that has expanded

 traditional conceptualizations and definitions of deviance.
 His is coauthor of over 50 peer-reviewed articles in leading journals, book chapters, and encyclopedia articles, as well as numerous presentations at national and international conferences.